Chi Alpha Delta: Symbols

-Chi Alpha Delta's official colors are Lavender for graciousness and Green for thoughtfulness.
+Chi Alpha Delta's official colors are lavender for graciousness and green for thoughtfulness.
 These colors come from their sorority flower, Wisteria.
+Its symbols are stars, a knight's hood, and a torch.
+Its motto is Esse Potius Quam Videri.

 Philanthropy

 The sorority's main philanthropy is with the Center for Pacific Asian Family, a women's shelter that assists women who are affected by domestic violence or sexual assault.
 By extending the strength of sisterhood, Chis seek to empower other women in the Asian American community.